shanebarringer/talk-docker-for-js-devs/Docker-for-JS-devs.md

 As stated in the intro, we are going to use a small API built with Node.js & Express, that interacts with a Postgres Database.

 The repo can be found [here](https://github.com/shanebarringer/docker-music).
-We'll start with a fairly standard setup, which can be found on master
+We'll start with a fairly standard setup, which can be found on master: